FriendSoftwareLabs/friendchat/README.md

 ## Video / Audio Conferencing, aka Live

-Friend Chat allows p2p video and audio calls over webRTC, supported by the presence service.
+Friend Chat allows peer to peer video and audio calls over webRTC, supported by the presence service.
 The limits to number of participants is practical; the bandwidth and power of your device.

 #### Invites